 Faculty members and the library share the responsibility for complying with copyright law for reserve materials.
 Items that fall under fair use (see Fair Use) or items not covered by copyright (see Public Domain) may be placed on reserve without obtaining the permission of the copyright holder or paying copyright royalties.
 The library will not place any items on either print or electronic reserve if it is aware that the material is not in compliance with copyright law.

-Consider using material that the library licenses (online journals and e-books) by providing a direct link to appropriate material on your syllabus, Blackboard, etc. For information on linking to library database material, see Faculty Resources.
+Consider using material that the library licenses (online journals and e-books) by providing a direct link to appropriate material on your syllabus, Canvas, etc. For information on linking to library database material, see Faculty Resources.